 In complying with California Regional Water Quality Board C.3 requirements for storm water design elements, a completed and County-approved SWCP ensures that the project will regulate surface runoff in a manner that prevents erosion, siltation and on- or off-site flooding.
 The proposed project is not located within a flood plain or special flood hazard area, and thus will not impede or redirect flood flows in the area.
-In addition, through the implementation of mitigation measures BIO-2.
-HYD-1, and HYD-3 would reduce potential runoff to and siltation of the Contra Costa Canal during grading and construction activities, or during operation, would be prohibited.
-This restriction would ensureing that impacts on the adjacent waterway. including potential siltation, would be less than significant.
+In addition, implementation of mitigation measure BIO-2 would reduce potential runoff and siltation of the Contra Costa Canal during grading and construction activities, ensuring that impacts on the adjacent waterway would be less than significant.
 Therefore, the potential for the proposed project significantly altering drainage patterns in a manner that would result in substantial erosion, polluted runoff, or flooding is less than significant.